Ivan-Yang1/Foundry-learning-lottery/README.md

 ## Learn about：
 1. Get Random num from Chainlink VRF 1.Chainlink-brownie set up
+2. Using Chinkink automation to trigger the raffle
+    1. Chainlink keeper

 ## What to do
 1. User can enter by paying for a ticket